kaorun343/vue-youtube-embed/README.md

 # Vue YouTube Embed
-This is a directive for Vue.js to utilize YouTube iframe API easily.
+This is a component for Vue.js to utilize YouTube iframe API easily.
 This is based on [Angular YouTube Embed](http://brandly.github.io/angular-youtube-embed/) As you can see, in this repository doesn't include compiled file, but in the npm package of this, it is included.